 I love LOVE Batman ever since I was introduced to the cartoon series and of course, my brother’s action figures when we were kids.
 And I hate HATE Math even if I was able to join about three (3) Mathematics Quiz Bees during my primary and secondary education.
 I can only be good at numbers on a certain level and point in time.
 I still can’t figure an easier way on how to put it, but there.
-I appreciate Math.
-I believe it’s important, but on a certain degree with regards to how I apply it in my life.
+I appreciate Math, but on a certain degree.

-You see… I already forget (or even forgot) my College Algebra the moment I stepped outside UP after our graduation.
-I don’t do square roots anymore when I shop or pay for my bills.
+You see… I already forgot my college algebra the moment I stepped outside UP after graduation.
+I don’t do square roots anymore when I shop or pay bills.
 I guess it plainly annoys me whenever numbers get too complicated.
 I believe I just need the basics. *smirk*

 ( (x/7)^2 sqrt(abs(abs(x)-3)/(abs(x)-3)) + (y/3)^2 sqrt(abs(y+ 3/7 sqrt(33))/(y+ 3/7 sqrt(33))) - 1 ) ( abs(x/2)-(3 sqrt(33)-7) x^2/112 -3 +sqrt(1-(abs((abs(x)-2))-1)^2)-y) (9 sqrt(abs((abs(x)-1)(abs(x)-.75))/((1-abs(x))(abs(x)-.75)))- 8 abs(x)-y) (3 abs(x) + .75 sqrt(abs((abs(x)-.75)(abs(x)-.5))/((.75-abs(x))(abs(x)-.5)))-y) (2.25 sqrt(abs((abs(x)-.5)(abs(x)-.5))/((.5-abs(x))(abs(x)-.5)))-y) (6 sqrt(10)/7 + (1.5-.5 abs(x)) sqrt(abs(abs(x)-1)/(abs(x)-1)) - 6 sqrt(10)/14 sqrt(4-(abs(x)-1)^2) -y) =0